marijnh/Eloquent-JavaScript/20_node.md

 {{index "createServer function", HTTP}}

 The function passed as argument to `createServer` is called every time a client connects to the server.
 The `request` and `response` bindings are objects representing the incoming and outgoing data.
-The first contains information about the ((request)), such as its `url` property, which tells us to what URL the request was made.
+The first contains information about the ((request)), such as its `url` property which tells us to what URL the request was made.

-So when you open that URL in your browser, the browser sends a request to your own computer.
-This causes the server function to run, and send back a response, which you can then see in the browser.
+So when you open that page in your browser, it sends a request to your own computer.
+This causes the server function to run and send back a response, which you can then see in the browser.

 {{index "200 (HTTP status code)", "Content-Type header", "writeHead method"}}

 To send something back, you call methods on the `response` object.
 The first, `writeHead`, will write out the ((response)) ((header))s (see [Chapter ?](http#headers)).
 You give it the status code (200 for "OK" in this case) and an object that contains header values.
-Here we use the `Content-Type` header to inform the client that we'll be sending back an HTML document.
+The example sets the `Content-Type` header to inform the client that we'll be sending back an HTML document.

 {{index "writable stream", "body (HTTP)", stream, "write method", "end method"}}